kenmoini/homelab/containers-as-a-service/README.md

 ### DNS Ad Blocking with PiHole

 PiHole provides an easy DNS-based network ad-blocker and a great dashboard.
-In my lab it's used as the primary DNS servers and then forwards to my DNS Core servers.
+In my lab it's used as the final upstream DNS servers and then forwards to Cloudflare's DNS.

 There are two CaaS deployments defined as `dns-pihole-1` and `dns-pihole-2` to provide Ad blocking DNS servers at the IP addresses `192.168.42.{11,12}`